cubee-cb/linux-vr-compat/README.md

 - ChilloutVR
 - Down the Rabbit Hole
 - Propagation VR
-- Rec Room?
+- Rec Room
     - Alpha on the EAC window is broken, causing black squares.
-    - The game will fail to login unless you install "Proton Easy Anti Cheat Runtime" through Steam.
+    - The game will fail to login with error code "wrapper" unless you install "Proton Easy Anti Cheat Runtime" through Steam.
         - This may affect VRChat, however.
 See VRChat's section above.
     - After logging in the first time, an OpenComposite window appeared simply saying "An error has occured".
 Subsequent launches seem to go smoothly.
     - Loading screens are broken a la VRChat, but the game itself looks fine as opposed to what some people have been saying for Rec Room on OpenComposite.